 If the first payment is not made timely, the entire tax becomes due and payable on January 2.
 Second half taxes become delinquent on April 1 of the year following the year of assessment.
-If taxes are delinquent and unpaid for three years or more the real estate may be sold for such taxes.
+If taxes are delinquent and unpaid for a period of three years or the real estate may be sold for such taxes.